Who Makes the Ruling that Someone is not Qualified for the Office of President of the United States?

 They all voted for Obama.

 The NPV is not about “making every vote count”.
-The NPV is about guaranteeing that every future presidential election is won by a Democrat.
+The NPV is about guaranteeing that every future presidential election is won by the candidate which appeals to the urban mobs.

 Who Is Behind This Plot To Impose The National Popular Vote?